 Rejection is the beginning of the interaction, not the end.

 When we met up for our first date, I didn’t go in for the kiss as soon as I could have.
-Instead, we talked a lot, eventually developing a genuine connection, which is seen as the Holy Grail if you’re trying to bang a sober chick, but it’s not.
-It’s the Holy Grail only if you’re trying to be a fag.
+Instead, we talked a lot, eventually developing a genuine connection, which is seen as the Holy Grail if you’re trying to get with a sober girl, but it’s not.
+It’s the Holy Grail only if you’re trying to go extinct.

 When the date was over, I walked her to the subway station and gave her a hug.
-Then, like Ryan Reynolds from a lame rom-com that chicks like but not really, I pointed at my cheek for her to kiss it, and when she moved in to do so, I quickly turned my head and planted one on her lips.
+Then, like Ryan Reynolds in a rom-com, I pointed at my cheek for her to kiss it, and when she moved in to do so, I quickly turned my head and planted one on her lips.
 I guess she enjoyed it, but it was annoyingly polite.

 By now, I’ve known this girl for a few hours, and I have yet to do anything that would cause her to reject me, so she never did.
-This seems awesome if you’re 17 and think the only way you could possibly get laid is by being smooth or tricking girls.
-I wasn’t pushing buttons, and true intimacy doesn’t happen untill you push buttons.
+This seems awesome if you think the only way a girl could like you is by tricking her into liking you.
+I wasn’t pushing buttons, and true intimacy doesn’t happen until you push buttons.

 We went out one more time, but she didn’t want to see me after that because, as she put it, “I’m sick and tired of players.”
 “Player” is a word girls use to describe a guy they feel is manipulating them.
 This girl didn’t feel safe around me—she couldn’t feel like she could trust me.
 She didn’t feel a real person, just a bunch of lines and well-timed smiles.

 I met girl two on a weekday afternoon on campus.
 I was sitting on a bench and she was walking by me in a hurry.
 I stopped her to ask if she was single, she said yes, smiled, but she continued walking.
 I waved her back.
 Much to her reluctance, we talked some more, then she tried to walk away again.
-It hasn’t been a minute and she’s basically been rejecting me the whole time.
+We’ve known each other for 60 seconds and she’s been rejecting me the entire time.
 Not just by trying to walk away, but by her reticence.
 I’m eating it up, plus she’s holding back a smile, so I persist.

 She then tells me she has to be somewhere.
 This is probably true, but I don’t let her get away.
 I ask for her phone number, she says she “doesn’t do stuff like that.”
 But she’s still smiling.
 She finally begins to contribute to the conversation: “why are you being weird?” she asks.
 I take it as a compliment, so I keep pushing.
 I push hard.
 There’s friction.
 She gets annoyed with me, then exasperated.
 But I smile through it all, unfazed and having the time of my life.